Prout's hypothesis: Resolution

 The discrepancy in the atomic weights was by 1919 suspected to be the result of the natural occurrence of multiple isotopes of the same element.
 F. W. Aston discovered multiple stable isotopes for numerous elements using a mass spectrograph.
 In 1919, Aston studied neon with sufficient resolution to show that the two isotopic masses are very close to the integers 20 and 22, and that neither is equal to the known molar mass (20.2) of neon gas.

 By 1925, the problematic chlorine was found to be composed of the isotopes ^{35}Cl and ^{37}Cl, in proportions such that the average weight of natural chlorine was about 35.45 times that of hydrogen.
 For all elements, each individual isotope of mass number A was eventually found to have a mass very close to A times the mass of a hydrogen atom, with an error always less than 1%.
 This is a near miss to Prout's law being correct.
 Nevertheless, the rule was not found to predict isotope masses better than this for all isotopes, due mostly to mass defects resulting from release of binding energy in atomic nuclei when they are formed.

 Although all elements are the product of nuclear fusion of hydrogen into higher elements, it is now understood that atoms consist of both protons (hydrogen nuclei) and neutrons.
 The modern version of Prout's rule is that the atomic mass of an isotope of proton number (atomic number) Z and neutron number N is equal to sum of the masses of its constituent protons and neutrons, minus the mass of the nuclear binding energy, the mass defect.
 According to the whole number rule proposed by Francis Aston, the mass of an isotope is roughly, but not exactly, its mass number A (Z + N) times a dalton (Da), plus or minus binding energy discrepancy – a dalton being the modern approximation for "mass of a proton, neutron, or hydrogen atom".
 For example iron-56 atoms (which have among the highest binding-energies) weigh only about 99.1% as much as 56 hydrogen atoms.
 The missing 0.9% of mass represents the energy lost when the nucleus of iron was made from hydrogen inside a star (see stellar nucleosynthesis).

 Literary allusions

-In his 1891 novel The Doings of Raffles Haw, Arthur Conan Doyle talks about turning elements into other elements of decreasing atomic number, until a gray matter is reached.

 In his 1959 novel Life and Fate (Part 1, Ch.
-16), Vasily Grossman's principal character, the physicist Viktor Shtrum, reflects on Prout's hypothesis about hydrogen being the origin of other elements (and the felicitous fact that Prout's incorrect data led to an essentially correct conclusion), as he worries about his inability to formulate his own thesis.
+16), Vasily Grossman's principal character, the physicist Viktor Shtrum, reflects on Prout's hypothesis about hydrogen being the origin of other elements, and the felicitous fact that Prout's incorrect data led to an essentially correct conclusion, as he worries about his inability to formulate his own thesis.

+In Herman Wouk's only work of science fiction, The Lomokome Papers, Chapter 4 refers to Prout's hypothesis when introducing "Hydrogenism", the socio-religious system of Lomokome, one of two warring civilizations on the Moon.